+Select the GET that is a re-fetch of the first GET, and expand its HTTP block.
 Now find the header that will let the server work out whether it needs to send fresh content.
-We will ask you about this header shortly.
 The server will need to send fresh content only if the content has changed since the browser last downloaded it.
 To work this out, the browser includes a timestamp taken from the previous download for the content that it has cached.
-This header was not present on the first GET since we cleared the browser cache so the browser had no previous download of the content that it could use.
-In most other respects, this request will be the same as the first time request.
+This field was not present on the first GET since we cleared the browser cache so the browser had no previous download of the content that it could use.

 Finally, select the response to the re-fetch, and expand its HTTP block.
 Assuming that caching worked as expected, this response will not contain the content.
 Instead, the status code of the response will be "304 Not Modified".
 This tells the browser that the content is unchanged from its previous copy, and the cached content can then be displayed.

-Answer the following questions:
+Answer the following question:

-- 1. What is the name of the header the browser sends to let the server work out whether to send fresh content? - 2.
-Where exactly does the timestamp value carried by the header come from?
+1. What is the name of the header field the browser sends to let the server work out whether to send fresh content?